mbernste/mbernste.github.io/_posts/2022-03-04-gradient_boosting.md

 Gradient descent
 ----------------

+Now, we'll review the basic ideas behind **gradient descent**.
 Gradient descent is a numerical approach for solving an optimization problem that involves starting with an initial guess of the solution to the problem and then iteratively improving that solution by taking small steps in the direction of steepest descent down the objective function's surface.

 Say we have an objective function $g : \mathcal{\mathbb{R}^m} \rightarrow \mathbb{R}$ and we wish to find the argument that minimizes $g$.
 That is, we wish to find the solution to the optimization problem